Alchemist-X/howcryptoworksbook/Chapter_10_Hyperliquid.md

 **USDC serves as collateral on Hyperliquid.** All perpetual positions use USDC as collateral, creating a unified margin system that simplifies risk management and capital efficiency.
 The platform's dominance in attracting capital is evident in its nearly $6 billion in bridged USDC from Arbitrum.

-In Settember 2025, Circle announced it is launching a native version of USDC on Hyperliquid, starting with the HyperEVM network and expanding to HyperCore later.
+In September 2025, Circle announced it would launch a native version of USDC on Hyperliquid, starting with the HyperEVM network and expanding to HyperCore later.
 Circle also invested in HYPE tokens, making it a direct stakeholder in the platform.
 This development comes shortly after Hyperliquid held a competition to select an issuer for its native USDH stablecoin, which was won by Native Markets.

 ### Tradable Products

 Hyperliquid offers three main trading products: **perps** (standard perpetual futures), **hyperps** (pre-launch perps that use internal pricing instead of external oracles), and **spot** trading on fully on-chain order books.
-The platform also has upcoming features like premissionlessly deployed perps (HIP-3).
+The platform also has upcoming features like permissionlessly deployed perps (HIP-3).

 **Listing mechanisms vary by product type.** Spot listings require winning Dutch auctions to deploy HIP-1 tokens on HyperCore, then creating trading pairs through additional auctions.
 Perp listings are currently curated by the team with community input, though they're moving toward permissionless deployments via HIP-3.
 Hyperps remain curated and are specifically designed for assets without reliable external price feeds.

 **All spot assets trade as HIP-1 tokens** on HyperCore's L1, regardless of their origin.
-This includes bridged assets like Bitcoin; when a participant deposits BTC or SOL, it becomes a HIP-1 representation that trades on the on-chain orderbook, then can be withdrawn back to the Bitcoin or Solana blockchain.
+This includes bridged assets like Bitcoin; when a participant deposits BTC or SOL, it becomes a HIP-1 representation that trades on the on-chain order book, then can be withdrawn back to the Bitcoin or Solana blockchain.

 Non-EVM assets like Bitcoin and Solana use **Unit's lock-and-mint bridge**, while EVM-based assets like USDC from Arbitrum use Hyperliquid's native validator-signed bridge.
 For Bitcoin, users send native BTC to a deposit address monitored by Unit.
 Once confirmed on the Bitcoin blockchain, Unit mints the corresponding HIP-1 token representation on HyperCore that can be traded.
 Withdrawals work in reverse.
 The HIP-1 token is burned and Unit releases the native BTC back to the user's address.

-Hyperps are used primarily for trading perps of tokens before they are launched, either to speculate or hedge price of farmed proceeds.
+Hyperps are used primarily for trading perps of tokens before they are launched, either to speculate or hedge the price of farmed proceeds.
 Hyperp prices remain more stable and resist manipulation compared to standard pre-launch futures.
-The system also provides greater flexibility, the underlying asset or index only needs to exist when the contract settles or converts, not throughout the entire trading period.
+The system also provides greater flexibility; the underlying asset or index only needs to exist when the contract settles or converts, not throughout the entire trading period.

 Funding rates play a crucial role in hyperp trading.
 When prices move strongly in one direction, the funding mechanism will heavily incentivize positions in the opposite direction for the following eight hours.
 This creates both opportunities and risks that traders must account for.